orbeon/orbeon-forms-doc/Form-Runner-:-Persistence-:-Flat-View.md

+## Availability

+This feature is available for Oracle since 4.0, and DB2 since 4.7.

 ## Property to enable

 Orbeon Forms can create in Oracle a form-specific view of your data, with one column for each form field.
 You enable this feature by setting the following property to `true`.
 (If you define your own provider for Oracle, use that provider name in the property name, instead of `oracle`.)